Our Mission

 Interested in offering clinical or non-clinical support to climate activists?

 Frontline Resilience is currently establishing a roster of climate-aware psychotherapists, coaches, counselors and facilitators who are interested in contracting with us to offer services to climate activists across the world.
 Once we have established stable funding and identified the concrete needs of activists, we will reach out to discuss the possibility of partnering with us as paid contractors.
-We particularly encourage trained psychotherapists, psychologists and counselors who identify as BIPOC, are living in the Global South and/or New York or California to apply.
+We particularly encourage trained psychotherapists, psychologists and counselors who identify as BIPOC, are living in the Global South, populous US states and/or speak multiple languages to reach out.

 If you’re interested in being part of our team, please fill out the contact form here to express your interest, request more information and be notified when opportunities become available.